 "Nous reconnaissons que nous sommes accueillis sur les terres des Mississaugas des Anichinabés, de la Confédération Haudenosaunee et du Wendat.
 Nous voulons également reconnaître la pérennité de la présence des Premières Nations, des Métis et des Inuit."(2)

 Our second lens, Environmental Stewardship, pays tribute to the unique, natural environment of Scarborough.
-Situated at the top of the Scarborough Bluffs on the east side of Toronto, we are crisscrossed with waterways and greenbelts that provide respite from the high density urban areas housed within our borders.
+Situated at the top of the Scarborough Bluffs on the east side of Toronto, we are crisscrossed with waterways and greenbelts that provide respite from the high-density urban areas housed within our borders.
 Along with The Bluffs, we are a proud home to the Toronto Zoo, the Rouge Park, and the Meadoways which make us the greenest area of Toronto.
-We embrace the opportunity to encompass environmentally sustainable practices with operations that will include carbon neutral programming in all we do.
+We embrace the opportunity to encompass environmentally sustainable practices with operations that will grow to include carbon-neutral programming in all we do.

-Finally, our lens of Social Wellbeing identifies Scarborough as a popular destination for new immigrants in Canada since the 1700s.
+Finally, our lens of Social well-being identifies Scarborough as a popular destination for new immigrants in Canada since the 1700s.
 As a result, Scarborough has become one of the most diverse and multicultural areas in the Greater Toronto region.
 Scarborough truly represents Canada from its Indigenous roots to its modern manifestation.
-The Existential Art Gallery of Scarborough will not simply be a place to explore The Arts but a place where people can meet, connect, learn, exchange ideas, grow, and build a stronger, more united community.
+The Existential Art Gallery of Scarborough will not simply be a place to explore The Arts but a place where people can meet, connect, learn, exchange ideas, grow, and build a stronger, more united community as we reveal the Secrets of Scarborough: Our Story Through Art.

 (1) National Centre for Truth and Reconciliation, University of Manitoba.